Poojith-Obeysekara/responsive-js-calendar/README.md

-# js-calendar
+# Responsive JavaScript Calendar
- Calendar UI Design with Dark Mode and Animation Using HTML CSS JavaScript
+ A Calendar UI Design with theme compatibility and animations developed using HTML CSS and JavaScript